therealarfu/Math-Interpreter-VBA/README.md

 ## How to use
 First you have to download the module, and import it on PowerPoint or Excel. <br/>
-After that you should be able to use the function ``Evaluate`` to calculate.
+After that you should be able to use the function ``Evaluate`` to calculate an expression in a String.

 ```vb
 ' It returns the result in a string.